City of Neuss

 A visit to the Neuss galloping race track on race days is well worthwhile.

-Transport connections from our Guest house to Neuss.
+Transport connections from our Guest house.

-The city of Neuss lies around 16 kilometres from us and may be reached easily by car via the A57 in around 10 to 15 minutes.
+He lies around 16 kilometres from us and may be reached easily by car via the A57 in around 10 to 15 minutes.
 By underground/tram U70,U74/U76 (stop 5 minutes) changing at Belsenplatz into the U75 one requires around 45 minutes to the Neuss main railway station.
 By regional train from Meerbusch-Osterath railway station, one is at Neuss main railway station in around 6 minutes.

 Neuss – Town hall